oatlog/oatlog/doc/planning_report/main.typ

 E-nodes per second is a decent metric because it measures the size of the database, and increasing the size of the database is the goal of applying rules.
 One could also use time to closure but that restricts rulesets.

+#todo[Matti: Please explain thoroughly what kind of environment you are using for running the experiments (both hardware and software) (reproduceability, hardware/software, nix)]

 #pagebreak()
 = Approach

+#todo[Matti: Expand what the feature set [referring to egglog] is (not just say it's similar to something in some paper)]

 Concretely, we will create a Rust library that takes in a set of rewrite rules in the egglog language and generates Rust code for a e-graph engine with the optimized rewrite rules hard-coded.
 The main